aeternity/protocol/node/api/README.md

 ### Description

 Channels provide means for off-chain transactions with functionality of on-chain dispute resolution.
 Channels require persisted connections to æternity nodes.
 Each participant in a channel uses one's own trusted node.
 For persistence of this connection, WebSockets are used.
-Channels have on-chain state that persists who the participants are and the total amout of tokens put into the channel.
+Channels have on-chain state that persists who the participants are and the total amout of coins put into the channel.
 Each channel also has an off-chain state representing the latest distribution of the balance of the channel.
 It can be updated - each new state is co-signed by both parties and only then it becomes the latest valid state of the channel.
 At any point in time channel can be closed either unilaterally or through mutual agreement.

 ### Connection